jchio001/organizer-backend/README.md

 ```

 You may have to provision an instance of PSQL (unsure if creating a Heroku app from command line creates an instance by
 default).
 If so, you can do so through the `Resources` tab for your Heroku app on Heroku's website.

-If you're feeling
-lazy, here's a button for you to press:
+If you're feeling really lazy, here's a button for you to press that does most things for you:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jchio001/organizer-backend)